john-ngeni/cpp_icp_platform/docs/architecture/multi-sig-governance-comparison.md

 **Cross-cutting concern:** Regardless of which multi-sig governance approach you choose, the CPP platform needs to control the `cpf.nft` ENS NFT on Ethereum.
 The ENS NFT is an **ERC-721 token** that controls:
 - DNS records for cpf.nft and subdomains
-- Subdomain creation (e.g., authors.cpf.nft)
+- Subdomain creation (e.g., governance.cpf.nft)
 - ENS text records
 - Ownership transfer

 ### **The Challenge**

 ENS is on **Ethereum**, but IC governance is on the **Internet Computer**.
-How do board members using IC-based identities (authors.cpf.nft Internet Identity principals) control an Ethereum NFT?
+How do board members using IC-based identities (governance.cpf.nft Internet Identity principals) control an Ethereum NFT?

 ### **Solution: ICP Chain-Key Control of ENS NFT**

 ```
-Board Members (authors.cpf.nft identities)
+Board Members (governance.cpf.nft identities)
     ↓ submit/approve governance proposals (IC)
 Governance Canister (IC)
     ↓ uses threshold ECDSA to derive Ethereum address